Success in Physics & Astronomy

 Physics and astronomy majors graduate from Whittier College with a wide variety of opportunities before them.

-Recent physics and astronomy alumni are completing advanced degrees at institutions that include Cornell University, Stanford University, Columbia University, California State University, UCLA, USC, and Boston University.
-Graduates who enter the professional arena have taken jobs in teaching, biotechnology, software contracting, consulting companies, and engineering.
+Recent physics and astronomy alumni are completing advanced degrees at institutions that include Stanford University, Columbia University, UCLA, USC, and Boston University.
+Graduates who enter the professional arena have taken jobs in teaching, biotechnology, software contracting, consulting companies, engineering, and more.

 Physics and astronomy alumna Kalina GospodinovaKalina Gospodinova ’04